UBCSailbot/docs/docs/workspace/setup.md

     code sailbot_workspace
     ```

-5. Open it in a container
+5. Open it in a container:
     1. Make sure that Docker is running
     2. When you open it for the first time, you should see a little popup that asks you if you would like to open it in
        a container.
 Say yes!